-A stye is not a serious threat to your vision.
-If you think you're developing one, a good first step is to apply heat.
+A stye is an inflammation or infection of the eyelid that appears as a small painful bump.
+It may hurt, but a stye is not a serious threat to your vision.
+If you think you are developing one, a good first step is to apply heat.

 Basal Cell Carcinoma